 Why is it that institutional reform as touted by the international and local anti-corruption industries always fails in tackling the problem of corruption in Nigeria or elsewhere in Africa?
-One major problem is that the reforms are based on the foundations of Western institutions without giving adequate thought or attentions to institutional activities or development in Nigeria or anywhere else in Africa (Ayittey 1994; 1999).
+One major problem is that the reforms are based on the foundations of Western institutions without giving adequate thought or attention to institutional activities or development in Nigeria or anywhere else in Africa (Ayittey 1994; 1999).
 Professionals thus have to develop a new sensitive understanding of institutions in post-colonial nations like Nigeria.

 A cluster of institutions established to serve the interest of the general public becomes contrary when it starts to serve the interests of a small group(s) of individuals.
-Or an array of institutions introduced into a sector to reduce corruption but actually increases its incidence significantl, is contrary.
+Or an array of institutions introduced into a sector to reduce corruption but increases its incidence significantly is contrary.
 Contrary institutions as dysfunctional entities can also adversely affect the functioning of hitherto properly developed enforceable institutions retrospectively.

 The prevalent existence of contrary institutions in Nigeria necessitates the proposition that the external mechanisms of institutions are procedural (i.e. systematic), but their internal mechanisms are volitional (i.e. praxeological).
 Procedures can be seen as impersonal mechanisms since they entail systems, methods, techniques, measures, practices and their auxiliary paraphernalia.
 The external mechanisms can be automated or part-automated.
 Volition is not so because it entails human action and discretion, i.e. preferences, habits, choices and decisions.
 Procedures are functions of volition, i.e. social processes cannot exist or work without the human agents.
 The goal of institutions is to make the volition of agents comply with standardised organisational procedures (Etzioni 1961) or goal-consistent ethical rules (Hodgson 2004; 2006).